So you want to redesign your website?

 Another mistake many businesses make is believing that once the website is live, they can leave it to start raking in the leads and converting those leads into customers.
 In an ideal world, this would be the case.
 But this is the real world and things aren’t that simple.

-What you really need to be doing is creating useful content relevant to your Personas’ pain points and trigger so they are able to educate themselves using the website.
+What you really need to be doing is creating useful content relevant to your Personas’ pain points and triggers so they are able to educate themselves using the website.

 This is by no means a definitive list of questions you should ask yourself before undertaking a website redesign, but it is a solid start.